alttch/yedb-py/README.md

 If database checksums are not used, keys are stored in the chosen serialization format as-is.
-This can give benefits to easily manage / repair keys manually, but looses data reliability, key set time (file mtime can still be used) and using built-in repair tools.
+This can give benefits to easily manage / repair keys manually, but loses data reliability, key set time (file mtime can still be used) and using built-in repair tools.

 ## TODO